 Interview with Shujaul Rehman

-We have over 65% market share of fishing nets in India
+Have over 65% market share of fishing nets in India

 Garware Technical Fibres Ltd (formerly Garware-Wall Ropes Ltd) is a leading player in technical textiles specialising in providing customised solutions to its customers worldwide.
 Chief executive officer Shujaul Rehman speaks to Fibre2Fashion about how the company has strengthened its presence in various segments like fisheries, aquaculture, sports, coated fabrics, geosynthetics, over the last four decades and become a market leader with over 65 per cent market share of fishing nets in India.